2023 IEEE Women in Engineering Leadership

 - Region 4: Liang Downey

-- Aerospace and Electronic Society – Kathleen Kramer
+- Aerospace and Electronic Society – Laura Anitori

 - Broadcast Technology Society – Marisabel Rodriguez

-- Circuits and Systems Society – Dr. Manisha Guduri
+- Circuits and Systems Society – Manisha Guduri

-- Dielectrics and Electrical Insulation Society – Sneha Hegde
+- Dielectrics and Electrical Insulation Society – Sneha Hedge

 - Electron Devices Society – P Susthitha Menon